-3/4/5) CPU FAN/SYS FAN1/SYS FAN2/PWR FAN (Fan Headers)
+3/4) CPU FAN/SYS FAN (Fan Headers)

-The motherboard has a 4-pin CPU fan header (CPU_FAN), a 3-pin (SYS_FAN2) and a 4-pin (SYS_FAN1) system fan headers, and a 3-pin power fan header (PWR_FAN).
-Most fan headers possess a foolproof insertion design.
-When connecting a fan cable, be sure to connect it in the correct orientation (the black connector wire is the ground wire).
+The motherboard has a 4-pin CPU fan header (CPU_FAN) and a 4-pin system fan header (SYS_FAN).
+Each fan header supplies a +12V power voltage and possesses a foolproof insertion design.
+When connecting a fan cable, be sure to connect it in the correct orientation.
+Most fans are designed with color-coded power connector wires.
+A red power connector wire indicates a positive connection and requires a +12V voltage.
+The black connector wire is the ground wire.
 The motherboard supports CPU fan speed control, which requires the use of a CPU fan with fan speed control design.
 For optimum heat dissipation, it is recommended that a system fan be installed inside the chassis.